davem14/flight-inspection-app/documentation/Dll.md

   { { 3,100,180 } , {4,30,200} }

   GetNormalModel return type format:
-  Dictionary of every feature that correlates with another feature
+  Dictionary of every feature that correlates with another feature mapped to a List of equations(=Func<double,double>). app will generate graphic view of each feature's 'normal domain', drawn by feature's List of equation.